DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/plugin-overview.md

 The Chart component visualizes data specified via the `data` property using plugins.
 These components implement particular features and should be defined within the Chart component.

-The React Chart includes only the UI plugins that render specific UI elements using the provided data.
+The React Chart includes:

+- UI plugins that render specific UI elements using the provided data.
+- Data processing plugins transform data passed to the Chart component.

+## UI Plugins

 The following plugins render a corresponding series: